hedyhli/outline.nvim/README.md

     -- Why?
 See this comment:
     -- https://github.com/simrat39/symbols-outline.nvim/issues/212#issuecomment-1793503563
     show_symbol_lineno = false,
+    -- Whether to highlight the currently hovered symbol and all direct parents highlight_hovered_item = true,
+    -- Whether to automatically set cursor location in outline to match -- location in code when focus is in code.
+If disabled you can use -- `:OutlineFollow[!]` from any window or `<C-g>` from outline window to -- trigger this manually.
+    auto_set_cursor = true,
+    -- Autocmd events to automatically trigger these operations. auto_update_events = {
+      -- Includes both setting of cursor and highlighting of hovered item.
+      -- The above two options are respected.
+      -- This can be triggered manually through `follow_cursor` lua API, -- :OutlineFollow command, or <C-g>.
+      follow = { 'CursorMoved' },
+      -- Re-request symbols from the provider.
+      -- This can be triggered manually through `refresh_outline` lua API, or -- :OutlineRefresh command.
+      items = { 'InsertLeave', 'WinEnter', 'BufEnter', 'BufWinEnter', 'TabEnter', 'BufWritePost' }, },
   },

   -- Options for outline guides which help show tree hierarchy of symbols